-Instead of you or your college student taking out an educational loan — or if you’ve already exhausted those options — you could look into funding part of their education with a home equity loan or line of credit.
-The low interest rate makes it an attractive option.
+Instead of you or your college student taking out an educational loan — or if you’ve already exhausted those options — you could access home equity to fund part of their education.
+A home equity loan or line of credit both have low-interest rates which makes them attractive options.
 Before doing that, however, make sure you’ve explored other options, such as federal grants and loans.

-Home equity can provide homeowners with a valuable financial resource on the road to financial freedom.
+Choosing to access home equity can provide homeowners with a valuable financial resource on the road to financial freedom.
 From funding a new property to paying for education, this financial resource has a variety of uses.
-No matter how you plan to use your home equity, compare different products and lenders to find the right solution for you.
+No matter how you plan to use your home equity, consult with a financial expert to compare different products and lenders to find the right solution for you.